Embedding Jupyter Notebook Cells

 Beyond this basic usage, you can also:

-• Control the output using code cell options in the source Notebook, including things like figure captions, figure layout, and code display, see Code Cell Options.
+• Control the output using code cell options in the source notebook, including things like figure captions, figure layout, and code display, see Code Cell Options.

-• Include the cell code along with the output by adding an echo option to the shortcode, see Embedding Code.
+• Include the code along with the output by adding an echo option to the shortcode, see Embedding Code.

 Specifying Cells